benleb/miblepy/README.md

 ## Usage

-Run `miblepy` to start fetching from configured sensors, try `miblepy --help` to get more options.
+Run `miblepy fetch` to start fetching from configured sensors, try `miblepy --help` to get more help.

 As this is just a private project, there is not much documentation - besides the code itself ;)

 ### Install via pip

 `pip install --upgrade miblepy`

 ### Manual install

 * clone this repo & cd to it `git clone https://github.com/benleb/miblepy.git && cd miblepy`
 * copy `miblepy.toml` to `~/.miblepy.toml` and adjust settings
 * install requirements via